pujangampa/Container-Orchestrify/README.md

 ## Configuring Jenkins Job
 - Create a new Jenkins job.
+- Pull the git repo from Github
 - Configure the job to use the pipeline script from the /jenkins directory in this repository.
-- Set up the necessary environment variables such as DOCKER_HUB_USERNAME and others as needed.

 ## Docker Configuration
 - Make sure Docker is installed on the Jenkins server.